Robust Empirical Bayes Small Area Estimation with Density Power Divergence: Robust Empirical Bayes Estimator and Mean Squared Error

-The approximation of the MSE given in Theorem \ref{thm:mse} depends on unknown parameter $A$, so that it cannot be directly used in practice.
-Then, we use a second order unbiased estimator of the MSE.
-Here a estimator $\widehat{T}$ is called second order unbiased if it satisfies $\E[\widehat{T}]=T+o(m^{-1})$.
-As shown in Theorem \ref{thm:mse}, $g_{3i}(A), g_{4i}(A)$ and $g_{5i}(A)$ are smooth functions of $A$, so that the plug-in estimators $g_{3i}(\Ah), g_{4i}(\Ah)$ and $g_{5i}(\Ah)$ are second order unbiased.
-On the other hand, the plug-in estimators $g_{1i}(\Ah)$ and $g_{2i}(\Ah)$ have considerable bias since $g_{1i}(A)$ and $g_{2i}(A)$ are of $O(1)$.
-Since the analytical derivation of these biases and bias corrected estimator of these terms requires tedious algebraic calculations, we here use the parametric bootstrap method, following Butar and Lahiri (2003).
-A second order unbiased MSE estimator we propose is given by
+Because the approximation of the mean squared error given in Theorem \ref{thm:mse} depends on the unknown parameter $A$, it cannot be used in practice.
+We use a second-order unbiased estimator of the mean squared error.
+An estimator $\hat{T}$ is called second-order unbiased if $E(\hat{T})=T+o(m^{-1})$.
+As shown in Theorem \ref{thm:mse}, $g_{3i}(A), g_{4i}(A)$, and $g_{5i}(A)$ are smooth functions, so $g_{3i}(\Ah_{\alpha}), g_{4i}(\Ah_{\alpha})$, and $g_{5i}(\Ah_{\alpha})$ are second-order unbiased.
+On the contrary, $g_{1i}(\Ah_{\alpha})$ and $g_{2i}(\Ah_{\alpha})$ may have considerable bias, since $g_{1i}(A)$ and $g_{2i}(A)$ are $O(1)$.
+Since the derivation of these biases and bias-corrected estimators of these terms require tedious algebra, we use the parametric bootstrap method in a similar way to \cite{Butar2003}.
+We define the bootstrap estimator